mrlhansen/idrac_exporter/README.md

 Every time the exporter is called with a new target, it tries to establish a connection to iDRAC.
 If the target is unreachable or if the authentication fails, the target will be flagged as invalid, and any subsequent call to that target will simply be ignored and a status code 500 is returned.

+## Supported Systems
+The latest version of the program does not only support iDRAC, but several systems, because they all follow the Redfish standard.
+The exporter has been tested on the following systems.

+* HPE iLO 4/5
+* Dell iDRAC 9
+* Lenovo XClarity

+The `system` and `sensors` metrics (see the details below) are fully supported on all these systems, while the `sel` metrics are limited to iDRAC at the moment.

 ## Download
 The exporter is written in [Go](https://golang.org) and it can be downloaded and compiled using:
 ```bash